 On my previous backpacker blog, I did a good old Thirsty Thursdays on a town I enjoyed, when I whackpacked to the remote town of Starogard Gdański in northern Poland – Pomerania Region.
 But I didn’t quite capture the full picture (and even this post won’t) so today finally, on Piątkowe Picie, I bring you my top 10 bars from this town.
 However, I was later invited back for a wedding and ended up by some coincidence on dates with two girls from this town, so I got to know the bars quite well.
 I may have left some of my heart here as my bus rolled out of it in December 2016…

 “I’ll sell my soul, what is it worth?” – Tim Wheeler.

 I’m growing to love towns like this more on more with each visit.
-There is a sense of freedom, progressiveness with open people with intelligent minds.
-My Polish was improving, but actually the locals could speak English here especially in the bars and pubs.
+There is a sense of freedom and progressiveness with open people with intelligent minds.
+My Polish was improving, but actually a lot of the locals could speak English here especially in the bars and pubs.

 When you visit a town like Starogard Gdański, you become a bit of a novelty if you are not local.
 Basically there is only one backpacker hostel here (where I stayed on my later visit, as it only opened in 2018), and there were no other tourists on my first visit but I found a cool place to stay inside the football stadium, Noclegi Rekord.
 What this means is that people are very interested to talk to you and in my first three days in the town, I made over 10 new friends, all locals, all very open minded people interested to speak to a stranger in their town.
 It was an odd time of my life though – I must admit I had depression at times, I didn’t shy away from it.

 Browar ended up being my favourite bar in Starogard Gdański.
 They brew their own beer, the interior décor is everything you’d expect from a local brew pub, the food is good and the staff were so polite and talkative.